-This section covers Minnesota's border waters with Wisconsin, lowa, North Dakota, and South Dakota, as well as the Canadian provinces of Ontario and Manitoba.
+This section covers Minnesota's border waters with Wisconsin, Iowa, North Dakota, and South Dakota, as well as the Canadian provinces of Ontario and Manitoba.
 It does not include the waters of Lake Superior, which are not covered under border water rules.
-See pages 27-29 for Lake Superior.
-All calendar dates refer to 2019 unless noted otherwise.
+More details can be found on pages 27-29 for Lake Superior.
+All calendar dates refer to 2020 unless noted otherwise.